-5.3.2.5 Assumption: A.TRUSTWORTHY_PERSONNEL
+6.3.2.5 Assumption: A.TRUSTWORTHY_PERSONNEL

-OE.TRUSTWORTHY_PERSONNEL directly upholds A.TRUSTWORTHY_PERSONNEL.
+OE.TRUSTWORTHY PERSONNEL directly upholds A.TRUSTWORTHY PERSONNEL.

-6 Extended Components Definition
+7 Extended Components Definition

-This ST does not include any extended components.
+This Security Target does not include any extended components.

-7 Security Requirements
+8 Security Requirements

-This section defines security functional requirements (SFRs) and security assurance requirements (SARs), which apply for the TOE.
+This section defines security functional requirements (SFRs) and security assurance requirements (SARs), which apply to the TOE.

-7.1 Security Functional Requirements
+8.1 Security Functional Requirements

 We perform assignment, selection, and refinement of the SFRs provided by the CC.
 The assignment operation is marked by square brackets "[]".
-The selection operation is marked in italic.
-In a refinement operation added text is underlined and removed text is crossed out.
+The selection operation is marked in italics.
+In a refinement operation, added text is underlined and removed text is erossed out.

 The iteration operation is used when a component is repeated on varying assets.
 Iteration is denoted by showing a slash ("/") and the iteration indicator after the component identifier.
 For example, FDP_ACF.1/CPA indicates an iteration of FDP_ACF.1 on 'communication port access'.
-Iterations applied to assets follow the order of Table 4 in Section 4.1 (assets).
+Iterations applied to assets follow the order of Table 8 in Section 5.1 (Assets).
 Where sentences are grouped by having the same indentation level, the terms "OR" and "AND" in uppercase are used to indicate their logical relation.

 Configuration XML elements, attributes, and values are denoted in <angle brackets>.
 These configuration elements, attributes, and values have speaking names, and when the configuration maintains a list of <Foo> elements, then this list is referred to in the configuration as <FooTable>.
-For a detailed explanation on how to use the configuration to configure PikeOS see the TOE User Manuals.
-All symbols beginning with "p4" or "vm" are API symbols that PikeOS provides to applications.
-In this ST we list only those symbols that trigger a system call and are not convenience user space wrappers for other calls.
+For a detailed explanation on how to use the configuration to configure the TOE see the TOE User Manuals.
+All symbols beginning with "p4" or "vm" are API symbols that the TOE provides to applications.
+In this ST, we list only those symbols that trigger a system call and are not convenience user space wrappers for other calls.
 See the TOE User Manuals for details.

-Application Note: The SSP is a subset of the VMIT configured by the integrator.
+Application Note 8: The SSP is a subset of the VMIT configured by the integrator.